LifeWithVetta

 Dress Code For Wat Phra Kaew

-Wat Phra Kaew follows the same strict standards as the Grand Palace.
+Wat Phra Kaew follows the same strict standards as the Grand Palace, and the dress code is not something to take lightly.

 Required clothing